antipoachingmap/hackerparadise/antipoachingbackend/README.md

 The twilio api is integrated into this app to allow units in the field to text a phone number with a report.
 To set this up, you need to purchase a twilio phone number and set the webhook.

 The endpoint to set in twilio is ` /twilio/sms `.
-So if you deploy to heroku, you could set the webhook to something like: `http://hidden-fjord-7117.herokuapp.com/twilio/sms`
+So when you deploy to heroku, you set the webhook to something like: `http://glacial-ocean-2318.herokuapp.com/twilio/sms`

 One good way of testing the sms functionality is against a locally running server via `ngrok`.
 * Start the server via `rails server` (make sure postgres is running)